monarch-initiative/mondo/docs/editors-guide/a-protege-setup.md

   -  Paste these files in your Protege plugin directory, as described below.
 This can be done via one of two ways:

 #### Approach 1
-  1. Paste these files in your Protege plugin directory.
-This is in one of two locations:
-      - ~/.Protege/plugins (note this is usually hidden from finder, but you can see it in the terminal) or
-      - Go to Protege in Applications (Finder), right click, 'Show package contents' -> Java -> plugins
-  1. Copy and paste the two files into the plugins directory
-  1. Restart Protege.
-You should see ELK 0.5 installed in your Reasoner menu.

-For a video showing how to install Elk on a Mac, click [here](https://www.dropbox.com/s/n3td2n48xmwd3mj/Install_ELK_0.5.mov?dl=0)

-#### Approach 2

   1. In Terminal:
       `open ~/.Protege, then click on plugins`